Precious Heritage Museum in Hoi An

-The Precious Heritage Museum and Art Gallery is home to the permanent exhibition of Réhahn’s Precious Heritage Collection.
+The Precious Heritage Museum and Art Gallery, located in Hoi An Old Town, is home to the permanent exhibition of Réhahn’s Precious Heritage Collection.
 While transporting you to the furthest reaches of Vietnam, the collection will unveil the rich cultural tapestry of the ethnic tribes.

 Discover striking portraits, stories, and heirlooms that can’t be found anywhere else in the world.
 Both a celebration and a call for conservation, this free museum, the only one of its kind, is a labor of love and respect.
 It stands as a testament to the connection, appreciation and importance Réhahn feels for these remarkable tribes.

 Five rooms spanning over 500 sqm in a 19th century French house, present hundreds of portraits, over 60 costumes, tribal songs and a sense of wonderment.
 As you visit each room, you can follow Réhahn on his nearly decade-long journey to document the 54 ethnic tribes and their subgroups left in the country.

 In the museum, Réhahn can be found sharing his adventures with visitors, signing books and promoting the beauty and enchanting diversity of Vietnam.
 He hopes to bring attention to the changing path of ethnic tradition by sharing the essence of the people who have revolutionized his career.

 The Fine Art Room

 The Fine Art room will be your ﬁrst stop on your journey through our museum.
 Here, you will be met by all of Réhahn’s most iconic and bestselling photographs.
 Many of these images are very personal to the French photographer and mark signiﬁcant turning points in his career, vision and development as an artist.